 garden of meditation

-The site consists of a collection of totem-like statues and a temple-like main building, the museum as such.
-The road of entrance, some 80 meters long, is lined up with 19 statues of coloured concrete, some of these 2.5 m high, representing personalities like Jeanne d'Arc and Vercingétorix.
+The site includes a collection of totem-like statues and a temple-like main building, the museum as such.
+The road of entrance, some 80 meters long, is lined up with 19 statues of colored concrete, some of these 2.5 m high, which represent personalities such as Jeanne d'Arc and Vercingétorix.

 statues along the entrance road

-The museum itself -like the original house- is oriented east-west and it has a lot of symbolism in it (garden of meditation, rising sun in the east, moon at night in the west, a 6.5 m high statue of the Lady of All the World).
+The museum itself -like the original house- is oriented east-west and it includes a lot of symbolism (garden of meditation, rising sun in the east, moon at night in the west, a 6.5 m high statue of the Lady of All the World).